 Being active soon after surgery will help you recover more quickly.
 During the first week:

 - Start walking after surgery.
 Move around the house and shower, and use the stairs at home.

 - If it hurts when you do something, stop doing that activity.

-- Lift anything heavier than 10to 15 pounds until you see your doctor
+- Lift anything heavier than 10 to 15 pounds (5 to 7 kg) until you see your provider

 - Do any activity that involves pushing or pulling